 Providing the cockatiel is a young bird, this method should take about 2 hours or so.
 The best results are obtained if only one person does the training.
 For the next two weeks take the bird out each day and spend some time with it scratching its head.
 Provided human contact is maintained, this training method should be irreversible.

 A word of caution, never walk outside with your cockatiel if his wings are not clipped, as even the tamest of birds can get a fright and take to flight.
-Many people loose their beloved pets in this way.
+Many people lose their beloved pets in this way.
+It is really sad to have a cockatiel escape, as many times you don't see him again.